Exciting minds with our Apprenticeship programme - Engineering

 For a higher apprenticeship you will also need a BTEC 3 in Engineering or A levels in Maths and/or Physics and/or Engineering.

 We consider your entry qualifications and will support the next level of academic study which may be HNC or above.

 You will be based at one of our manufacturing sites in Barnard Castle, Ulverston, Ware, Irvine or Montrose.

 When you apply; you will choose the site you want to apply to.

 What our apprentices say about the Engineering apprenticeship...

-“I have enjoyed the challenge of managing my work load to ensure I keep on top of all the competency, college and NVQ work and on top of my role at the site.
+“I have enjoyed the challenge of managing my work load to ensure I keep on top of the college assignments as well as my practical learning.
 It has been a great opportunity to prove myself.”

 When does the apprenticeship start?

 - A recognition programme to reward exceptional work by you and your team